wang-shun/widebase/README.md

 # Build from source

-To build this code, get and install SBT from https://github.com/harrah/xsbt and Vario from https://github.com/vario/vario.
+To build this code, get and install Vario from https://github.com/vario/vario.

 Use these commands to build: